Vanishing theorem for tame harmonic bundles via $L^2$-cohomology: Introduction

-As the harmonic metric $h$ is a \emph{canonical} metric on the $E$, it is quite natural to make the choice that $g$ is the harmonic metric $h$ and $\omega$ is a Poincar\'e-type metric $\omega_P$ over $X-D$ as \cite{Zuc79,CKS87,KK87}.
-However, even for the case when $(E,\theta)$ comes from a variation of polarized Hodge structures over $X-D$, it turns out to be a quite difficult problem that $(\kL_{(2)}^{\bullet}(X,E)_{h,\omega_P},\db+\theta)$ is quasi isomorphic to ${\rm Dol}(E,\theta)$, and one essentially cannot avoid the delicate norm estimate for Hodge metrics near $D$ in \cite{Sch73,Kas85,CKS86} (see \emph{e.g.} \cite{Zuc79,JYZ07}).
-In this paper, we make a slight perturbation $h(\bm{a},N)$ of the harmonic metric $h$ (see \cref{lem:perturbe} for more details) as \cite[\S 4.5.3]{Moc02} so that $h(\bm{a},N)$ will degenerate mildly, albeit the norm of harmonic metric $h$ for $\diae$ is of sub polynomial growth.
-This construction indeed brings us several advantages (among others): we can prove that $(\kL_{(2)}^{\bullet}(X,E)_{h(\bm{a},N),\omega_P},\db+\theta)$ is indeed quasi-isomorphic to ${\rm Dol}(E,\theta)$, and the negative contribution of the curvature $(E,\theta,h(\bm{a},N))$ is small enough which can be absorbed completely by the curvature $\sn R(h_L)$ of any (partially) positive metrized line bundle $(L,h_L)$.
+As the harmonic metric $h$ is a \emph{canonical} metric on $E$, it is quite natural to make the choice that $g$ is the harmonic metric $h$.
+Also, we replace the k\"ahler form $\omega$ by a Poincar\'e-type metric $\omega_P$ over $X-D$ as \cite{Zuc79,CKS87,KK87}.
+However, even for the case when $(E,\theta)$ comes from a variation of polarized Hodge structures over $X-D$, it turns out to be a quite difficult problem that $(\kL_{(2)}^{\bullet}(X,E)_{h,\omega_P},\db+\theta)$ is quasi-isomorphic to $ {\rm Dol}(\diae,\theta)$, and one essentially cannot avoid the delicate norm estimate for Hodge metrics near $D$ in \cite{Sch73,Kas85,CKS86} (see \emph{e.g.} \cite{Zuc79,JYZ07}).
+In this paper, we make a slight perturbation {$h_{\bm{a},N}$} of the harmonic metric $h$ (see \cref{lem:perturbe} for more details) as \cite[\S 4.5.3]{Moc02} so that {$h_{\bm{a},N}$} will degenerate mildly, albeit the norm of harmonic metric $h$ for $\diae$ is of sub polynomial growth. {Also, we slightly perturb the K\"ahler metric $\omega$ on $X-D$ into a complete K\"ahler metric $\omega_{\bm{a},N}$ (see \cref{lem:choice}), which is mutually bounded with the Poincar\'e metric $\omega_P$ near the divisor $D$.} This construction indeed brings us several advantages (among others): we can prove that $(\kL_{(2)}^{\bullet}(X,E)_{{h_{\bm{a},N},\omega_{\bm{a},N}}},\db+\theta)$ is indeed quasi-isomorphic to ${\rm Dol}(\diae,\theta)$, and the negative contribution of the curvature $(E,\theta,{h_{\bm{a},N}})$ is small enough which can be absorbed completely by the curvature $\sn R(h_L)$ of any (partially) positive metrized line bundle $(L,h_L)$.